First Time User? Enroll now.

 COVID-19: Vaccine information, visitor restrictions, and additional resources | Medicaid: The program is changing and you must take steps to keep your UNC Health providers

 Home > Health Library > Sperm Penetration Tests

-Sperm penetration tests check to see if a man's sperm can move through cervical mucus and the fallopian tubes to join with (fertilize) an egg.
-This test is usually done when a couple is having trouble getting pregnant (infertility).
+Sperm penetration tests check to see if sperm can move through cervical mucus or join with (fertilize) an egg.
+These tests may be done when you're having trouble getting pregnant (infertility).